feefles/ese350/lab2.md

 Here is where the interesting code actually starts

+Helper function that initializes the timer with 64 prescaler and resets the TCNT
     // init timer with x64 prescaler, set count to zero void timer1_init()
     {
         TCCR1B |= 0x03; // use 64 prescalar
         TCNT1 = 0; //reset tcnt
     }

+Falling edge corresponds to the key being pressed.
+We start counting and set the trigger to rising edge.

     // falling edge interrupt routine